ATHARVA-OP-DEV/Advanced-Mod-Logs-Command/README.md

 - and paste in your files then as according to your command handler you can make changes in code.
 - And then you are good to go.
 - also i have a sample kick command so that u can understand it better.

+### You can take refrence from mine kick command and then u can make more commands like that.

+## 🖋️ Note: Don't Forget To give me credit it took much time to code this command.